 Day 13 Warsaw

 The 700-year-old capital of Poland has been called the "Phoenix City" because it rose again after being destroyed during World War II.
 A tour here starts with a drive along the majestic Royal Route from Castle Square to Lazienki Park and Palace, the summer residence of the last king of Poland.
 Then on to see the Palace of Science and Culture (known as a "wedding cake"), the Saxon Gardens, Tomb of the Unknown Soldier, Monument to the Heroes of the Warsaw Ghetto, and the Barbican.
 Finally, on a walking tour, see the Old Town, Old Market Square, and St. John's Cathedral.
 The rest of the day is free to meander through a park, shop, relax, or perhaps attend an optional late afternoon Chopin concert.
-Overnight Hotel Radisson Blu Centrum or Hotel Mercure Centrum.
+Overnight Hotel Mercure Grand.